 4. Discussion

 This study contributes to an existing body of work on the ecology and management of Oregon ocean shrimp in two key ways.
-First, while annual growth indices summarized across cohorts and months have been derived to explore the influence of density-dependent and density-independent factors on growth, no work to date has explored growth variability in a mechanistic fashion such as the one employed here, directly modeling the data as they were collected (Hannah and Jones 2014a, 2016; Groth and Hannah 2018; Groth 2022).
-Second, previous work studying when to open the fishery looked at the joint impact of natural mortality, fishing mortality, and the response metric- revenue versus yield-per-recruit (Gallagher et al. 2004).
+First, while annual growth indices summarized across cohorts and months have been derived to explore the influence of density-dependent and density-independent factors on growth, no work to date has explored growth variability in a mechanistic fashion such as that employed here, directly modeling the data as they were collected (Hannah and Jones 2014a, 2016; Groth and Hannah 2018; Groth 2022).
+Second, previous work studying when to open the fishery examined the joint impact of natural mortality, fishing mortality, and the response metric- revenue versus yield-per-recruit (Gallagher et al. 2004).
 We chose to use the metric more relevant to the fishing fleet (revenue-per-recruit), and added a new dimension to the analysis in its place: size-at-recruitment.
-This allowed us to provide more dynamic advice over both time and space, giving managers information they can use to adaptively manage the fishery.
+This allowed us to provide more dynamic advice over both time and space, giving managers information they could use to adaptively manage the fishery.

 4.1 Growth modeling approach

 Our multivariate state-space model for size-at-age was a powerful tool for quantifying variability in, and drivers of, shrimp size-at-age and propagating that forward into population dynamics models relevant to management.
 Our approach required more complex models with extra parameters compared to the simpler regression approach previously used to study growth (e.g., Hannah and Jones 1991; Groth and Hannah 2018), which derived annual indicators of growth across all age classes and months of the year.
-Although we were less likely to identify spurious drivers using our approach, and the results can provide more actionable management guidance, we also had less statistical power to identify true drivers, which bore out in the results (ambiguous temperature effect).
+Although we were less likely to identify spurious drivers using our approach, and the results can provide more actionable management guidance, we also had less statistical power to identify true drivers, which was born out in the results (ambiguous temperature effect).
 Future work could explore a wider range of drivers or the possibility of multiple drivers acting concurrently.
 Our multivariate state-space approach is similar to that used by Buckner et al. (2023) to study drivers of declines in salmon size over time, and an advance over other linear autoregressive modeling approaches for size-at-age (e.g., Stawitz et al. 2015; Indivero et al. 2023) in that it explicitly models the growth process in a way that can be connected to common mechanistic models of somatic growth; the size at one time and age directly depends on the size of the cohort at the previous time step plus some growth increment.
 Another benefit of the approach is that it allows us to disentangle spatial from temporal variation while using a flexible approach that allows for the straightforward incorporation of covariates and estimation of trends.
 Finally, the use of MCMC to perform Bayesian inference allowed us to easily propagate uncertainty in the growth process into uncertainty in the revenue-per-recruit model (e.g., Fig. 2).
 MCMC eases the propagation of uncertainty from estimation models into other mathematical process models.

 4.2 Optimal opening dates